tomaszkubacki/kafka_connect_demo/kafka_to_sql_server/kafka_to_sql_server.md

   {"id":"a", "message": "b"}
   ```

-  it will be passed using kafka-console-producer shipped inside broker docker container.
+  it will be passed using *kafka-json-schema-console-producer* shipped inside schema-registry container.

   ```shell